syn-marketing/ra-issues/README.md

-# ra-issues
+# React-Admin Issue Repository
-This repo is used to demonstrate issues we have found in react-admin
+This repository is used to provide the react-admin development team with useful information and demonstrations of bugs.

+Each subfolder demonstrates a different bug or feature request.
+For more details about a specific bug, please refer to the README.md file in the corresponding subfolder.